Cup-Of-JavaScript/javascript-aws/iam.md

 ```

 # Resource
-The Amazon resource(s) the action will act on (AKA "the what").
+The Amazon resource(s) the action will act on (AKA "the thing").
 ARN = Amazon Resource Number

 ```
 "Resource" : "arn:aws:aws:sqs:us-west-2:123456789012:queue1"